 7 Monitor SEO Performance PRO

-By default, the feature is enabled for all Business users to monitor their clients’ performance.
-However, Business users can choose to enable/disable the performance stats of individual sites.
+By default, the feature is enabled for all Business and Agency users to monitor their clients’ performance.
+In addition to that, Business and Agency users get the option to enable/disable the performance stats of individual sites.
 This can be done by toggling on/off the Monitor SEO Performance option available under WordPress Dashboard > Rank Math > General Settings > Analytics.

 PRO users might not be able to change the setting for individual sites.
 But, they can enable/disable the analytics stats for all their connected websites by logging in to their Rank Math Account and navigating to the Websites tab.